 Optional Day 4: Belgium Itinerary 4 days spend one day in Antwerp

 You may swap any of the above days with these optional sightseeing attractions.
-One of the places to spend a day in Belgium itinerary is to head to Antwerp.
+One of the most beautiful places to spend a day in Belgium itinerary is to head to Antwerp.

 Brussels to Antwerp is about 40 minutes by train.
 It is easy to explore some of the important landmarks and then go shopping and eating in Antwerp in a day.